CEatBTU/OPEMS/README.md

 With a probability of at least 99%, the true energy is not lower than 0.99 times and not higher than 1.01 times the measured mean energy *x*.
 ```

-An example Matlab-script for calculating such statistics is available in ```tools/statisticalAnalysis.m```.
+An example Matlab-script for calculating such statistics is available in ```tools/statisticalAnalysis.m``` CH TODO.

 ## Good Scientific Practice